WojciechMatuszewski/programming-notes/web/fem-js-in-the-background.md

     - The UI on the browser is a bit misleading.
 On Brave it looks like downloading files to a file system.

+### Push Notifications

+- Do not ask to allow for push notifications instantly.

+  - Follow best practices here.

+- Goes thought the **push server which belongs to the browser**.

+  - You send requests to the browser push server.
+This creates the notification the user sees in the browser.

+- Different browsers **have different heuristics they apply when deciding whether to allow you to request push notifications permissions**.

+  - For example, if Chrome thinks you abuse the feature, it will NOT display the popup for a new user.

+- The flow of the notification is a bit complex.

+  1. You have to save the browser endpoint + the private/public keys.
+  2. You send the payload to the browser endpoint.
+  3. The browser wakes up the service worker and sends the event to the service worker.
+  4. The service worker creates a push message that the end-user will see.

 ## The Beacon API

 - Use for **requests that you do not need the response from**.